juaml/junifer/docs/using/codeless.rst

 preprocessing is needed, the section must be configured using the ``kind`` key to specify the preprocessor to use, and additional keys to pass parameters to the preprocessor.

-For example, to use the :class:`junifer.preprocess.fMRIPrepConfoundRemover` preprocessor, we just need to specify its name as the ``kind`` key, as well as its parameters.
+For example, to use the :class:`.fMRIPrepConfoundRemover` preprocessor, we just need to specify its name as the ``kind`` key, as well as its parameters.